leaysgur/oxc_formatter/README.md

   - But this introduces a lot of mechanisms to avoid Rust's Orphans rule, which may not be necessary for us?

 ## Notable diffs

+- All of doctests are not updated yet

 ### /
 - arguments.rs